The Town That Dreaded Sundown (1976 film): Production

-Promotion and release
+Release

+Marketing

 The film's poster art was painted with acrylic by graphic illustrator Ralph McQuarrie, then an unknown.
 McQuarrie had painted the poster for Pierce's The Legend of Boggy Creek, then later for his films Bootleggers (1974), Winterhawk (1975), and Winds of Autumn (1976).
 McQuarrie became recognized for his talent and went on to paint posters for Creature from Black Lake (1976), Close Encounters of the Third Kind (1977), Battlestar Galactica (1978), Back to the Future (1985), and the original Star Wars trilogy.
 His concept art was used to help convince 20th Century Fox to fund Star Wars.
 The advertising department placed the controversial phrase, "In 1946, this man killed five people...today he still lurks the streets of Texarkana, Ark." on the poster.
 After Texarkana city officials threatened to sue, Pierce tried having the statement removed.
 The last part of the phrase was censored or removed in advertisements, but it remained on several posters.

+Theatrical run

-The film was released theatrically in the United States by American International Pictures on December 24, 1976, and internationally in Sweden (1977), West Germany (1978), and the Philippines (1979).
-It was played at drive-ins until the end of 1977 and made its television debut by June 1978.
+The film was released theatrically in the United States by American International Pictures, premiering in Texarkana on December 17, 1976, before receiving a national release on Christmas Eve 1976.

+The film was released internationally in Sweden (1977), West Germany (1978), and the Philippines (1979).
+It was played at drive-ins until the end of 1977 and made its television on HBO on June 30, 1978.

 Home media

-The film was released on VHS in 1983 by Warner Home Video, which then rereleased it in 1988.
+The film was released on VHS in 1983 by Warner Home Video, who reissued it in 1988.
 Good Times Video also released it on VHS on May 15, 2001.
 The Turner Classic Movies cable channel occasionally airs widescreen versions of the film.
 It had a digital release on May 21, 2013, when Shout!
 Factory released it on a Blu-ray/DVD combo with Pierce's 1979 film The Evictors.